-The least is found in Arandun ward with 18.75 % capacity. occupation dynamics The Ipetu/Rore/Aran-Orin of ward is somehow complex, having an appreciable number of business people, civil servants and farmers who are empowered; also the level of income in this ward is the highest ranging between 7,500 to 10.000 naira.
+The least is found in Arandun ward with 18.75 % capacity. occupation dynamics The Ipetu/Rore/Aran-Orin of ward is somehow complex, having an appreciable number of business people, civil servants and farmers empowered; who are also the level of income in this ward is the highest ranging between 7,500 to 10,000 naira.